-The Transit-oriented Development Implementation Resources & Tools are designed to provide direction to cities in addressing barriers to TOD at all stages of planning, create realistic financing plans, and direct investment to transit stations with the best development opportunities.
-However, as the context in low and middle-income countries vary from city to city, the application of the TOD knowledge products must be adapted to local needs and priorities.
+The TOD Knowledge Products are designed to provide direction to cities in addressing barriers to TOD at all stages of planning, create realistic financing plans, and direct investment to transit stations with the best development opportunities.
+However, as the context in low and middle-income countries vary from city to city, the application of the TOD Knowledge Products must be adapted to local needs and priorities.
 The features of the urban context that influence TOD processes and outcomes are described in some detail.